fdiebel/foton-37-140-ff/README.md

-Follow Focus Gears for Lomo Prime Lenses
+Follow Focus Gear - Foton 37-140 Zoom
 =============

 A follow focus gear designed to fit the barrel of the Foton 37-140mm zoom lens made by LOMO.
 Gear pitch is the standard 0.8mm.